“2k Anxiety” – Is it more Simple than we think?

 To be clear, I am not re-inventing the wheel here.
 Every one of the concepts above are sound strategies and will help.
 The key is finding what works.

 I was first introduced to the DISC Model while working for FitGolf Performance Center in Conshohocken, PA.
-One of my great mentors, Dave Ostrow, who is a physical therapist, would offer DISC to golfers who were having trouble with the “mental side” of their game.
+The physical therapist there, would offer DISC to golfers who were having trouble with the “mental side” of their game.
 Golf is a sport where every shot can matter, and an athlete’s game can soon unravel if they aren’t able to focus from shot to shot.

 Athletes go through physical and mental stress on a daily basis – in training sessions and during performance.
 Success is determined in how an athlete responds to that stress.
 We choose our behaviors, and sometimes we are not sure what behaviors work for us.